← Back to Insights

 Why this tension matters for leaders

+Leaders now have to make choices on skills, structure, and data that affect their workforce for years.
+Ignore AI and you fall behind.
+Rush into it and you break trust.
 The companies getting it right are the ones treating AI as a capability shift rather than a shortcut.
-They train people, redesign processes and make transparency part of the rollout.
-This takes time but definitely avoids chaos down the road.
+They train people, redesign processes, and make transparency part of the rollout.

 What this means for founders